 There are also psychological arguments for using a bluish background.
 A blue background tends to project calmness and professionalism, more so than a black or gray background.
-A blue background also contrasts If the text (and any diagrams or other graphics) won't fit in the alloted space, then it's too much for a one-pager.

-perfectly with the orange around the edge of the ASRC logo.
+A blue background also contrasts perfectly with the orange around the edge of the ASRC logo.
 We could have used a plain blue background or a gradient with the ASRC logo in one corner.
 But the backgrounds we chose, one for title slides and a differnent one for main slides, provide a distinct appearance, and one of the goals of branding is to provide something that looks distinct.